panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 </Message>
 ```

-Of course, you can indicate a specific value if you need so:
+Of course, you can still use `important` if you'd like to:

 ```tsx twoslash
 // @include: message-optional